 complexities cannot be addressed.
 Great care will be taken to avoid promoting stereotypes and implying that all classrooms within a nation are exactly alike.

 Specialized material kits for docents

-The exhibition, which will be available for other destinations after December, will travel with kits containing objects that provide interactive experiences in the hands of a trained explainer, often known as a docent in museum settings.
+The exhibition travels with kits containing objects that provide interactive experiences in the hands of a trained explainer, often known as a docent in museum settings.